-The fourth graders from Westmoore Elementary School gathered in the auditorium to celebrate their “graduation” from the Pet Responsibility Program.
+At the end of April, the fourth graders from Westmoore Elementary School gathered to celebrate their “graduation” from the Pet Responsibility Program.

-Over a period of six weeks, they had been attentive listeners and great learners, taking to heart all they can do going forward to make the world a better place for the pets that share it with us.
+Once a week, over a period of five weeks, they had been attentive listeners and great learners, taking to heart all they can do going forward to make the world a better place for pets.

-During the review of important information about being responsible pet owners, the students impressed the parents who attended with their responses.
+During the review of important information about being responsible pet owners, the students’ responses impressed the parents who attended.

-The students were asked to write a “Speuter” story about how their pets would benefit from being spayed or neutered.
+As part of the program, the students were asked to write a “Speuter” story about how their pets would benefit from being spayed or neutered.
+Ms’ Ritter and Early had assigned the story as a writing project.
 All the stories were wonderful, showing how much they had learned.
-The Pet Responsibility teachers selected a total of 7 students to be winners!
+The Pet Responsibility teachers selected a total of 14 students to be winners!
 Each student received a framed certificate and a voucher for a free spay or neuter for a dog or cat.

-Abigail, Bridgette, Carly, Cruz, Joel, Just-Ten and Philomina were all announced as winners!
-Because of their concern and their efforts, Little P, Gypsy, Dottie, Joy, Tiny and Fannie Mae will all be spayed and not add to the pet overpopulation situation in Moore County.
+Aaron, Aby, Ashlyn, Brayden, Brooklyn, Cooper, Emma, Jacob, Joshua, Landon, Miley, River and Sadie were all announced as winners!
+Because of their concern and their efforts, 12 pets will be fixed and not add to the pet overpopulation situation in Moore County.

-All the students recited a Promise together and then signed the Promise Poster, sealing their intent to do their best for all animals going forward.
+All the students recited a Promise together, carefully taking to heart the words they were saying and then signed the Promise Poster, sealing their intent to do their best for all animals going forward.

 Congratulations to all the Westmoore fourth graders for being part of the team that makes life better for all pets!